angular/angular/aio/content/guide/service-worker-communications.md

 <code-example path="service-worker-getting-started/src/app/prompt-update.service.ts" header="prompt-update.service.ts" region="sw-activate"></code-example>

-Doing this could break lazy-loading into currently running apps, especially if the lazy-loaded chunks use filenames with hashes, which change every version.
+Doing this could break lazy-loading in currently running apps, especially if the lazy-loaded chunks use filenames with hashes, which change every version.

 ## More on Angular service workers